AlexMannDesigns/roger_skyline/README.md

 This will list off some information regarding the scanned ports of our vm.
 We can then check the /var/log/syslog for attackalert to confirm the scanning was noticed.

-Howwever, no action will be taken unless we update our portsentry config file:
+However, no action will be taken unless we update our portsentry config file:

 grep -n “BLOCK_UDP=“ /etc/portsentry/portsentry.conf  //in our case this on line 135 vim +135 /etc/portsentry/portsentry.conf